IBM/watson-voice-bot/README.md

 ### 4. Configure `.env` with credentials

 Our services are created and workspace uploaded.
 It's now time to let our application run locally and to do that we'll configure a simple text file with the values we want to use.
-We begin by copying the the [`env.sample`](env.sample) file and naming it `.env`.
+We begin by copying the [`env.sample`](env.sample) file and naming it `.env`.

 ```
 cp env.sample .env